ThursdayChurch/styleguide.thursdaychurch.org/style-guide.md

 *Portions of this section were graciously provided by [NewSpring Church](http://newspring.cc)*

-### Event Write-ups
+### Events

-A well written event page is worth it’s weight in gold.
+A well written event page is worth its weight in gold.
 It can inform people who are already going, and convince guests who are on the fence about going.

 #### Start with Why.
 First identify who your ideal attendees are.
 Once you’ve narrowed your target demographic, it makes it easier to answer these questions: